mbatgh/gmxstrain/README.md

 # gmxstrain

 gmxstrain is a script for the calculation of finite temperature elastic constants of molecular crystals, using stress/strain data from MD simulations in the NPT ensemble.
-The scripts generates input files (strained simulation cells), executes (as external process) MD simulations with Gromacs, and analyzes the resulting stress tensors.
+The script generates input files (strained simulation cells), executes (as external process) MD simulations with Gromacs, and analyzes the resulting stress tensors.
 All time consuming parts of the calculations are performed by Gromacs, which arguably is one of the fastest MD simulation engines out there, while the rest is book-keeping, and therefore can be executed in a simple AWK script, as done here.
-The script is based loosely on a similar script that is part of [LAMMPS](https://www.sciencedirect.com/science/article/pii/S0010465521002836) (more details [here](https://github.com/lammps/lammps/tree/develop/examples/ELASTIC), while the accessory script anisotropy.awk, that calculates moduli and anisotropy, is based on a matlab script [published by Christopher Kube](https://aip.scitation.org/doi/10.1063/1.4962996)
+The script is based loosely on a similar script that is part of [LAMMPS](https://www.sciencedirect.com/science/article/pii/S0010465521002836) (more details [here](https://github.com/lammps/lammps/tree/develop/examples/ELASTIC)), while the accessory script anisotropy.awk, that calculates moduli and anisotropy, is based on a matlab script [published by Christopher Kube](https://aip.scitation.org/doi/10.1063/1.4962996)